Punjab, India: Geography

 Punjab is in northwestern India and has a total area of 50362 km2.
 Punjab is bordered by Pakistan's Punjab province on the west, Jammu and Kashmir on the north, Himachal Pradesh on the northeast and Haryana and Rajasthan on the south.
 Most of Punjab lies in a fertile, alluvial plain with perennial rivers and an extensive irrigation canal system.
 A belt of undulating hills extends along the northeastern part of the state at the foot of the Himalayas.
 Its average elevation is 300 m above sea level, with a range from 180 m in the southwest to more than 500 m around the northeast border.
 The southwest of the state is semi-arid, eventually merging into the Thar Desert.

-Of the five Punjab rivers, three—Sutlej, Beas and Ravi—flow through the Indian state.
+Punjab lies in the Indus River Basin.
+Of the five Punjab rivers, three — Sutlej, Beas and Ravi — flow through the Indian state and empty into the Indus River in Pakistan.
 The Sutlej and Ravi define parts of the international border with Pakistan.

 The soil characteristics are influenced to a limited extent by the topography, vegetation and parent rock.
 The variation in soil profile characteristics are much more pronounced because of the regional climatic differences.
 Punjab is divided into three distinct regions on the basis of soil types: southwestern, central, and eastern.
 Punjab falls under seismic zones II, III, and IV.
 Zone II is considered a low-damage risk zone; zone III is considered a moderate-damage risk zone; and zone IV is considered a high-damage risk zone.

+Rivers

+The major rivers of the Indian state of Punjab, which are: